ministruth/skynet/README.md

 1. `mkdir skynet && cd skynet`
 2. Copy `conf.yml` and `docker-compose.yml` to the folder
-3. `vim conf.yml` to modify your config
+3. `vim conf.yml` to modify your config, you MUST change redis address config to `redis:6379`
-4. `touch data.db` or copy your exist database
+1. `touch data.db` or copy your exist database
-5. `docker-compose up -d` to start skynet
+2. `docker-compose up -d` to start skynet
-6. visit `localhost:8080`
+3. visit `localhost:8080`

 ### Create initial user